vippsas/vipps-checkout-magento/README.md

 ## Account and Pricing

 Use of Checkout module requires an agreement with Vipps MobilePay.
 Additional fees apply.
-Log in and [register here](https://portal.vippsmobilepay.com/register/vippscheckout) to sign up for an agreement.
+To sign up for an agreement, register on [https://portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/register/vippscheckout).

 ## Feature Highlights